-Heading level styles vary among disciplines.
-Please check with your committee regarding specific requirements in your discipline.
-Define the format of headings and subheadings in the Styles window.
-Using Styles for heading levels will allow for conversion to a tagged accessible PDF.
-Note: Do not use character formatting, such as bold or underline for headings.
+Use built-in formatting styles for headings.
+Define the format of headings and subheadings to match the general outline below or as required by your program.
+Using built-in formatting styles for heading levels will allow for conversion to a tagged accessible PDF.
 Each new primary heading must start on a new page.

 Note: The following is a general heading level outline to be used if your program does not specify heading level styles.